daniloasdotcom/daniloaspk/README.md

 <br/>

 # About me
-- You can see more about me in my website: [daniloas.com](https://daniloas.com/en/home/)
+- You can see more about my projects in: [daniloas.com](https://daniloas.com/en/home/)

-But, a summary:
+But, before, a summary:
 - 🧩 Passionate about problem solving
 - 👨‍🌾 Since the beginning of college, working as an agronomist and researcher in plant production
-- 📊 Consequently, I developed the data analyst skill
+- 📊 Consequently, he developed important data analyst skills
-- 👨‍💻 As a junior programmer (web and mobile) I create solutions for my daily life as a researcher, agronomist and teacher
+- 👨‍💻 As a self-taught programmer (web and mobile) has been create solutions for daily life as a researcher, agronomist and teacher
-- 👨‍🏫 I already teaching at the Federal University of Espírito Santo - Brazil:
+- 👨‍🏫 He has been teaching at the Federal University of Espírito Santo - Brazil
   - 🧬 Biochemistry
   - 👨‍🔬 Scientific methodology
   - 🧮 Data Analysis (Data Science and Applied Statistics)